blancaag/ss_image_class/README.md

 Even if we are using saved models, architectures such as InceptionV3 and RensNet50 may be considered slow for a mobile application.
 Lighter models like MobileNet and derivations seem to offer a very good trade off between number of trainable parameters and accuracy.

-In terms of model update on a production level, a second pipeline can be set in which new incoming data canof the model can  new training data is expected to be available on a real time, a second pipeline can be buit in order to re-train and update the model live.
+In terms of model update on a production level, a second pipeline can be set in which new incoming data is feed into the model in batches, in order to train, update it and make it available to the app. almost in real time.
+If data is not expected to be available with such frequency, the model update can be done on a daily basis using a similar pipeline.

 ## Built With